pypa/packaging.python.org/source/specifications/core-metadata.rst

 Core metadata specifications
 ============================

-The current core metadata file format, version 2.1, is specified in :pep:`566`.
-It defines the following specification as the canonical source for the core metadata file format.

 Fields defined in the following specification should be considered valid, complete and not subject to change.
 The required fields are: